20BBrown14/Voice_Channel_Discord_Bot/README.md

 Be sure to read in-line comments to make everything work.
 README update to come soon.

 ## Setup
+Python 3.5 or greater required

+Install modules as defined in requirements.txt
+`pip install requirements.txt`

 You'll need to create a bot for the discord API.
 You'll get a secret token.
 Be sure to add that in [python_bot.py L232](https://github.com/20BBrown14/Voice_Channel_Discord_Bot/blob/master/python_bot.py#L232) in place of `TOKEN`

 Follow the discord provided instructions on how to setup a bot on your discord server.